pingcap/website/markdown-pages/terms/legal/privacy-policy/archive.md

 # Update history of PingCAP Privacy Policy

-- Privacy Policy updated on Apirl 2, 2021
+- Privacy Policy updated on April 2, 2021

   This update includes: